temidataspot/patient-readmission-risk/README.md

 ## Errors hit and how they're resolved

-This section documents every notable issue we encountered, why it happened, and the fix we applied.
+This section documents every notable issue encountered, why it happened, and the fixes applied.

-### A. Python / Modeling
+### A. Python / Modelling

 1. **Patient ID misalignment after SMOTE (KeyError on indices)**